Wanderxx/vue-fullcalendar/README.md

 	- `start` is the start day of this event

 	- `end` is the end day of this event

+	- `cssClass` is css class of each event label, such that, you will be able to set different colors, style ..

 	- `YOUR_DATA` You can define as many data you want as possible